DaveKnell/RP2350-test/README.md

 As a starting point, it doesn't have much on it - one LED (as, of course, a blinking LED is proof of concept) and a header connected to 8 GPIOs.
 That's by design.

+Any and all feedback, good or bad, is welcome - david.knell@gmail.com will find me.
+All use is at your own risk.